- Home

 - The victim must be an innocent victim of the crime

-- Victims of crime who are under 18, 60 and over, or disabled, who were not physically injured
+- Victims under 18, 60 and over, or disabled, even if not physically injured

-- Certain relatives and dependants, including surviving spouse, child, parent, brother, sister, stepbrother, stepsister, stepparent or person primarily dependent on the victim for support
+- Certain relatives and dependents of the victim (e.g., spouse, child, parent, sibling, stepfamily, or those primarily dependent on the victim for support)

-- Those who paid for or incurred burial costs for an innocent crime victim
+- Individuals who paid burial costs for an innocent victim

 - Certain stalking victims

-- Victims of terrorist acts outside of the US who are a resident of New York State
+- Victims of terrorist acts outside the U.S. who are New York residents

-- Victims of frivolous lawsuits brought by a person who committed a crime against the victim
+- Victims of frivolous lawsuits brought by a person who committed a crime against them

 Expenses That May Be Compensated

-The Crime Victims Board (CVB) offers compensation related to: personal injury, death, and loss of essential personal property.
+The Crime Victims Board (CVB) offers compensation related to personal injury, death, and loss of essential property.
+Specific expenses may include:

 - Medical and counseling expenses